rayoub/rupee/results/benchmarks/README.md

 #### casp_d250

 Consist of all model 1 predictions submitted by 10 selected groups for all 25 single-range evaluation units for CASP13 free-modeling (FM) targets.
-The selected groups consist of the top 10 ranked groups by the Assessors' formula (GDT TS + QCS) applied to free-modeling targets.
+The selected groups consist of the top 10 groups ranked by the Assessors' formula (GDT TS + QCS) applied to free-modeling targets.

 #### casp_mtm_d246

 Subset of casp_d250 that includes all domains for which mTM returned results.
-For all benchmark structure, mTM returned 10 or more results.
+For all benchmark structures, mTM returned 10 or more results.

 #### casp_cathedral_d247

 Subset of casp_d250 that includes all domains for which CATHEDRAL returned results.
-For all benchmark structure, CATHEDRAL returned 100 or more results.
+For all benchmark structures, CATHEDRAL returned 100 or more results.